 I’d say ¾ of the people who come visit me in Provence ask if I know the author Peter Mayle.
 I don’t…but of course I’d like to!
 So last week I rang him up and invited him round for dinner.
 I cooked the most-amazing meal and we had a fabulous evening, sipping stellar wines and talking literature late into the night.
 Ok, that’s a total lie.
-But I did email him to ask for a little Q&A...and a current bio.
-And much to my delight, he said oui!
-This is what he sent...
+But I did email him to ask for a little Q&A. And much to my delight, he said oui!
+First, a bit about Peter, in his own words:

 Peter was educated at Brighton College, England, and Harrison College, Barbados.
 He left school at 16 and returned to England, where he failed to distinguish himself as a waiter and a laundry van driver before joining Shell as a trainee.
 At 21, he moved to New York to work for David Ogilvy's ad agency, and subsequently spent almost 15 years in the advertising business on both sides of the Atlantic before leaving honest employment to become a writer.